• 3,000 firms

 How they do it:

-Scam calls like this often start out as a family member or a relative that is in trouble, often with the police, and they will state that they are being held at a police station with the right to bail.
+Imposter scams often start out with a family member or a relative who is in trouble, often with the police, and they will state that they are being held at a police station with the right to bail.

 At this point, the scammer will then pressure the victim into giving their bank details so they can post the bail.